MettG/mq4_trade_boi/README.md

 # Mq4TradeBoi

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/mq4_trade_boi`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 This gem works as a better interactive server to the MT4 interface.
 How it works:
     Main.rb is initiated, it looks for a data folder created by the EA, creating a new trade boi instance for each folder The EA is intigated, it creates a folder for a specific symbol and time frame, and saves specific data to a file